vuejs/vue-async-data/README.md

 **NOTE:**

-- Does not work with Vue 2.0 yet.
+- Does not work with Vue 2.0.

 - You don't need this if you are using [vue-router](https://github.com/vuejs/vue-router).
 Use vue-router's [`route.data` hook](http://router.vuejs.org/en/pipeline/data.html) instead.